-Prior to joining the NAM, Mr. Hartgen was a special advisor to the National Restaurant Association (NRA), providing strategic consulting, knowledge management and new channel development to increase the organization’s membership.
-He also worked with the NRA Educational Foundation to build strategic partnerships and grow ProStart®, a culinary arts and management program geared toward high-school juniors and seniors.
+Before joining the NAM, Mr. Hartgen was a special adviser to the National Restaurant Association (NRA), providing strategic consulting, knowledge management and new channel development to increase the organization’s membership.
+He worked with the NRA Educational Foundation to build strategic partnerships and grow ProStart®, a culinary arts and management program geared toward high school juniors and seniors.

-Mr. Hartgen served on Governor O’Malley’s Small Business Task Force, as trustee of the NRA Educational Foundation and as a director of the NRA.
-He is a member of the American Society of Association Executives, a past president of the International Society of Restaurant Association Executives and former vice president of the International Society of Hotel Association Executives.
+Mr. Hartgen served on Maryland Gov. Martin O’Malley’s Small Business Task Force, as trustee of the NRA Educational Foundation and as a board member of the NRA.
+He is a member of the American Society of Association Executives and on the Power of A judging committee.
+Paul also serves on the board of BSA’s National Capital Area Council.

 He holds a B.A. in political science from the University of New Hampshire and is a certified association executive with the American Society of Association Executives.

 He lives with his wife, Beth, and their two daughters outside of Annapolis, Md.